AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 ### Rates

-You receive a default allotment of generative actions.
+You receive a default allotment of Generative actions.

-See the [GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html) to learn about default generative actions entitlements.
+See the [GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html) to learn about default Generative actions entitlements.

 >[!NOTE]
 >
 >Usage rates may vary.
 Plans are subject to change.
 See the [Adobe GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html) for updated rate information.

-The following functions consume generative actions at the specified rate.
+The following functions consume Generative actions at the specified rate.

 | Function                 | Generative actions rate |
 | -----------------------  | ------------------ |